-- i.
-Hillside and small settlement areas - i.
-Whether the development maintains or enhances the context and amenity of the area. - ii.
-The relevant considerations are the extent to which the development: - A. maintains significant and distinctive landforms, geological features, water bodies and courses, indigenous and exotic vegetation, coastal margins and the habitat of indigenous fauna; - B. has regard to and protects historic heritage from inappropriate subdivision use and development, and recognizes the relationship of Ngāi Tahu mana whenua with their ancestral lands, water and other taonga, including Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6 and access to those sites and to mahinga kai; - C. is designed and located in a way that reduces dominance of buildings and structures; - D. incorporates environmentally sustainable and low impact subdivision, site and building design; - E. responds to the qualities that are distinct and unique to each small settlement; and - F. where appropriate and possible, maintains views from properties. - j.
-Minimum road boundary setback Qualifying Matter City Spine Transport Corridor - i.
-Whether the reduced setback, location of an outdoor living space and fencing would provide sufficient space in the front yard to contribute positively to street amenity and provide for the planting of medium to large specimen trees. - ii.
-Whether the reduced setback, location of an outdoor living space and fencing would provide sufficient opportunity to achieve well integrated and multiple land use and infrastructure outcomes, including as a minimum and to achieve best practice guidelines, two traffic lanes, pedestrian, cycle and public transport services; landscape amenity and tree planting; and stormwater retention and treatment facilities, residential street relationships and servicing, and CPTED principles - iii.
+- 7.A.
+Mmaintains significant and distinctive landforms, geological features, water bodies and courses, indigenous and exotic vegetation, coastal margins and the habitat of indigenous fauna; - 7.B.
+Haas regard to and protects historic heritage from inappropriate subdivision use and development, and recognizes the relationship of Ngāi Tahu mana whenua with their ancestral lands, water and other taonga, including Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6 and access to those sites and to mahinga kai; - 7.C. lis designed and located in a way that reduces dominance of buildings and structures; - 7_D. incorporates environmentally sustainable and low impact subdivision, site and building design; - 7.E.
+Responds to the qualities that are distinct and unique to each small settlement; and - H. 7.F.
+Wwhere appropriate and possible, maintains views from properties. - k.
+Principle 8: Minimum road boundary setback Qualifying Matter City Spine Transport Corridor - i.
+Whether the reduced setback, location of an outdoor living space and fencing would provide sufficient space in the front yard to contribute positively to street amenity and provide for the planting of medium to large specimen trees. - iii.
+Whether the reduced setback, location of an outdoor living space and fencing would provide sufficient opportunity to achieve well integrated and multiple land use and infrastructure outcomes, including as a minimum and to achieve best practice guidelines, two traffic lanes, pedestrian, cycle and public transport services; landscape amenity and tree planting; and stormwater retention and treatment facilities, residential street relationships and servicing, and CPTED principles. - iii.
 Whether buildings, the location of an outdoor living space and fencing enabled through a lesser setback from the road would impede widening of the road reserve through designation and/or land acquisition.